Our Core Values

 -

-Our definition: Radical Acceptance means accepting differences in the many ways people find truth in who they are and what brings their life meaning.
+Our definition: Radical Acceptance means accepting our emotions, our differences, and our experiences without judgment.
+In community, it means honoring differences in the many ways people find truth in who they are and what brings their life meaning.
 It means encouraging differences in opinion about camp and the greater world.
 However, we do not make space for beliefs or practices that cause harm or make camp unwelcoming, and we remain willing to engage in the nuance that this conversation creates.

 What it looks like: Aside from safety concerns, we do not have dress codes.
 We encourage creativity and diversity in the ways that our community members express themselves.
 We allow room for people to make mistakes and respect everyone’s journey to learning.
 We actively challenge societal norms that lead us to cast judgment on one another, instead seeking to embrace the weird, the silly, and the unconventional.